Conservative Binary Dynamics with a Spinning Black Hole at $\mathcal{O}(G^3)$ from Scattering Amplitudes: Supplementary Material

 where $E = E_A + E_\phi$, $\gamma_1 = E_A/\mA$ and, for brevity, $O_n \equiv \hat{\bep}_{1}^iO^{ij}_n(\bpb,\bq) \hat{\bep}_{4}^{\star j}$ (where the $\hat{\bep}_i$ are the 3-dimensional rest frame polarization vectors).
 Note that these expressions are not truncated in $|\bq|$.

-\section{Post-Newtonian expanded coefficients}
+\subsection{Post-Newtonian expanded coefficients}

 The coefficients computed in the main text can directly be expanded in the non-relativistic limit $|\bp|\ll 1$.
-Expressions including up to $\mathcal{O}(\bp^{10})$ are given in the ancillary files included with the supplemental material to this manuscript~\cite{SpinBBHResults}, here we only list the first two orders. { }
+Expressions including up to $\mathcal{O}(\bp^{10})$ are given in the ancillary files to this manuscript\footnote{We include five computer files, including amplitudes computed in the full theory [\texttt{FullTheory\_Amplitudes.m}], amplitudes computed from the EFT [\texttt{EFT\_Amplitudes.m}], translations between relativistic and non-relativistic tensors in Eqs.~(3) and (7) [\texttt{Tensor\_expansion.m}], and the matching coefficients defined in Eq.~(8) [\texttt{Coefficients.m}] as well as non-relativistic expansions thereof [\texttt{Coefficients\_Expanded.m}].}, here we only list the first two orders. { }